Region

 South Carolinians have spoken out against the Administration’s efforts to give our coastline away to the oil industry.
 An overwhelming majority of our coastal cities and counties have formally opposed offshore drilling and seismic testing.
 They’re joined by local businesses, commercial fishermen, editorial boards, the Gullah Geechee Nation, state voices in Washington like Mark Sanford, Jim Clyburn and Tim Scott.

-The Risks To Our Coastal Economy and Environment are Too Great
+The Risks to Our Coastal Economy and Environment are Too Great

 We know that the risks are just too great.
 Offshore oil and gas drilling threatens our beaches, rivers, creeks, salt marshes and Sea Islands.
 It threatens wildlife like brown pelicans, bottlenose dolphins, sea turtles and endangered North Atlantic right whales.